 The notes on helical compression spring terminology refer to diagram at bottom of page.
-At Master Spring, we’ve been creating custom helical compression springs for more than 65 years.
-Learn more about how we can help you design and build the compression springs for your next application by calling us at
+At Master Spring, we’ve been manufacturing custom helical compression springs for OEMs for more than 65 years.
+Learn more about how we can design and manufacture the compression springs for your next application by calling us at

 Common Compression Spring Terms:

 Per Spring Manufacturers Institute Handbook of Spring Design, commonly used compression spring terminology includes:

 - D. Mean coil diameter = (O.D. + I.D.)/2 or O.D. – d